yodrew/darkroomretreat/manuscript/faq.md

     It seems that way, but no.

     On the surface, the two processes have some similarities.
 Each involves less physical activity.
 Attention gravitates from the world to oneself.
 But what goes on inside oneself radically differs.

 	Meditation is active, ie, the will drives the process.
-Its purpose is to make the unconscious conscious.
+Willed activity is the primary process that goes on.
+The purpose of meditation is to make the unconscious conscious, or to compel the conscious to submit to the unconscious.
 It is a quiet internal war.

-Darkroom retreating is passive, ie, the unconscious drives it, with the will secondary, as a servant.
-Its purpose is to rest so the being can restore itself to wholeness.
-It is peacemaking.
+	Darkroom retreating is passive, ie, the unconscious drives the process.
+Unconscious activity is the primary process that goes on.
+Willed activity is secondary, The will is servant.
+The purpose of retreating is to rest so the being can restore itself to wholeness naturally.
+It is peaceful.

 	These subtly different drivers and purposes have massive effects on one's experience and results.
+As extraordinary as the process and results of meditation and spiritual practice can be, they still pale before the power of the autonomic self.

 ## concerns {#concerns}

 - _Wouldn't you go crazy staying in darkness that long?_

-    No. You would only go crazy in darkness from being _forced_ to be there, as in prison.
+    No. You would only go crazy in darkness from being _forced_ or trapped there, as in prison or a mining accident.
 A retreat is a choice based on reason, and the door is always unlocked.

 - _Do you get bored?_

     Yes.
 It is a very good sign.
 Sometimes your autonomic self works on something so damaged, painful, and draining that the psyche has had to completely shut off feeling to it.
 It becomes an internal black hole.
 Boredom means you are approaching it and that recovery of a lost part of yourself is imminent.

-- _Four days is a long time to sit around doing nothing._
+- _Four days is a long time to do nothing._

+	You may not remember, but you are incredibly interesting.
+You will rediscover this when you finally have enough time in the right place to do next to nothing.
+Four days will quickly seem too short.

+	Everyone is a little worried about this at first.
+After days of delicious sleep, few wish to leave after so little time.

     Something tells me you've never tried it due to prejudice.
 I mean that civilization has taught us all that will is the only useful driver of activity in the being.
 This is absurd.
-Without autonomic activity, we would suffocate in our own internal waste in seconds.
+Without autonomic activity, we would be poisoned to death by our own internal waste in seconds.
 Still, we are told if we are not busy, then we are bad.
 Only doing things by wilful effort is respectable.
 Nevermind that, when it comes to restoring psychic integrity (every animal's greatest value), the will is helpless and the autonomic self is infinitely intelligent, capable, and graceful.

     If you mean it sounds pointless or dreadful, in fact a retreat usually begins with a sense of relief.
 Discomfort may come.
 But then you make contact with your autonomic self again, and this is extremely meaningful and enjoyable.
 Generally, people find that four days of sinking deeply into themselves is way too short.
 It sounds like you would be surprised to discover how interesting you are.